Speak now

 • Plastic Shopping Bag Charge

-From 1 April 2015, all retail businesses in Hong Kong are required to charge a minimum levy of HK$0.50 for each plastic shopping bag provided to customers.
+All retail businesses in Hong Kong are required to charge a minimum levy of HK$1 for each plastic shopping bag provided to customers.
 It also applies to the airtight foodstuff packaging provided by restaurants.
 Avoid the levy and be environmentally responsible by bringing your own bag.
 See here for details.

 • Consumer assistance